 Similar to the pilots it showcases, critics are calling the movie the best of the best and an exceptional successor to the original.

-In an interview with Arab News, American actor Jon Hamm, who joined the cast as Vice Admiral Beau “Cyclone” Simpson, said that the team working on the movie had “tremendous respect for the original and a real deep desire to make a second chapter of the story that’s just as compelling as the first.”
+American actor Jon Hamm, who joined the cast as Vice Admiral Beau “Cyclone” Simpson, said that the team working on the movie had “tremendous respect for the original and a real deep desire to make a second chapter of the story that’s just as compelling as the first.”

 Hamm recalled watching the first film when he was 15 years old.
 “I remember immediately after seeing it, I wanted to see it again.”